SteeltoeOSS/Samples/Configuration/src/ConfigurationProviders/README.md

 ---

-See the Official [Steeltoe Configuration Documentation](https://docs.steeltoe.io/api/v3/configuration/) for a more in-depth walkthrough of the samples and more detailed information.
+See the Official [Steeltoe Configuration Documentation](https://docs.steeltoe.io/api/v4/configuration/) for more detailed information.